ben-riggles/adventofcode/2022/README.md

 ### Part One

 Here we arrive at one of those advent of code days that is just totally broken by using sets.
 For those not in the know, a `set` is an unmutable collection of unique, unordered values.
 For instance, if you were to make a `set` out of this list: `[3, 5, 3, 1, 3]`, the `set` would contain the following values: `{1, 3, 5}`.
-The best way to think a `set` visually is as a single circle in a larger venn diagram.
+The best way to think of a `set` visually is as a single circle in a larger venn diagram.

 First thing's first though, let's read our input.
 Each line is a list of characters that are contained in one rucksack.
 We can make a list of lists where each inner list contains every item within the rucksack.

     rucksacks = [list(x) for x in aoc.read_lines()]

 Then, we have to determine what the "priority" of each item is. `{'a'-'z': 1-26, 'A'-'Z': 27-52}`.
 We can iterate through the lowercase and uppercase letters using the `ascii_lowercase` and `ascii_uppercase` functions from the `string` library.
-The `enumerate` function will then let us loop through these while extracting both the current index, and the current value.
+The `enumerate` function will then let us loop through these while extracting both the current index and the current value.

     priorities = {char: i+1 for i, char in enumerate(list(ascii_lowercase) + list(ascii_uppercase))}